alitskevich/arrmatura/README.md

 # Arrmatura

-    web framework on arrows
+    Web framework on arrows.

 ## Definitions

-`Arrmatura` proposes an unified approach to define and compose data-driven components of any kind.
+`Arrmatura` provides an unified approach to develop a data-driven systems by defining and composing components of any kind.

-It is
+It is intended to be
- - declarative and codeless
+ -  declarative and codeless as much as possible
  - non-obtrusive, platform-independent
  - reactive and functional oriented
  - easy to learn and get started.